Configure eNegotiate

 Sections in this article:

-- Part 1 - Create the Record and Draft Version 1
+- Part 1 - Create the Contract Record and Associate a Draft

 - Part 3 - Draft Finalisations